Laurie0131/mybooks/Galileo/Readme.md

 ```
 * Save the updated ```/etc/inittab```
 * Run ```reboot -f``` to shutdown Linux and reboot the platform.
-* Set the Tera Term baud rate to 460800 for Galileo Gen 1 or 921600 for Galileo Gen 2.
+* Set the Tera Term baud rate back to 460800 for Galileo Gen 1 or 921600 for Galileo Gen 2.

+After these changes both the EDK II firmware and the Linux OS use the same baud rate.

 ### **Testing ACPI S3 Sleep**